|

 tons of unspecified chemicals, en route to Mumbai,

-pirates onboard a dhow.
-Russia has claimed that the
+was attacked by pirates onboard a dhow.
+Russia has

-pirates tried twice to seize the vessel, but they
+claimed that the pirates tried twice to seize the

-Cumberland, and its unit of Royal Marines was
+detected by HMS Cumberland, and its unit of Royal

-dispatched in rigid-raider craft to try and stop
+Marines was dispatched in rigid-raider craft to try

-the dhow.
-Whilst circling the dhow, the Marines
+and stop the dhow.
+Whilst circling the dhow, the

 returned fire, killing two pirates, and forcing the